Topological Signal Processing over Generalized Cell Complexes

-As a first numerical test, we compare the performance of our filtering strategy with the approach proposed in \cite{Yang2021}.
-Even if \cite{Yang2021} focuses on signals defined over simplicial complexes, the approach proposed therein can be easily adapted to filtering signals defined over cell complexes by simply replacing $\mB_2$ with the matrix in (\ref{eq:B2_cell}) capturing the upper incidence relations of a cell complexes.
-Our optimal FIR filters are derived by solving the least squares problem in (\ref{eq:H_sol}) and (\ref{eq:H_irr}), where we set $\alpha_0=0$.
-Indeed, the difference between our approach and that of \cite{Yang2021} is minimum, because we simply set $\alpha_0=0$ a priori, while in \cite{Yang2021}, the choice of $\alpha_0$ is part of the optimization.
-Nevertheless, we will show that there is a clear advantage in terms of accuracy.
+From Prop. $1$, we can state that, in terms of estimation error, the advantage achievable using the separate design depends on the structure of the desired filter $\mH$.
+More specifically, by keeping the length $L$ of the approximating FIR filters fixed, if the system $\boldsymbol{\Phi}_t\ba=\mathbf{h}$ is consistent, then the common or separate design would provide the same accuracy.
+If, instead, the system is inconsistent and the matrices $\boldsymbol{\Phi}_d$ and $\boldsymbol{\Phi}_u$ are full column rank, then we compute first the projection $\by$ of $\text{vec}(\mH)$ onto the subspace $\mathcal{R}(\boldsymbol{\Phi}_d)+\mathcal{R}(\boldsymbol{\Phi}_u)$.
+If $\by$ has a component falling outside the subspace $\mathcal{R}(\boldsymbol{\Phi}_d+\boldsymbol{\Phi}_u)$, then the separate design of the solenoidal and irrotational parts yields a lower estimation error.\\ As a first numerical test, we compare the performance of our filtering strategy with the approach proposed in \cite{Yang2021}, adapted to filtering signals defined over cell complexes by simply replacing $\mB_2$ with the matrix in (\ref{eq:B2_cell}) capturing the upper incidence relations of a cell complex.
+Our optimal FIR filters are derived by solving the least squares problem in (\ref{eq:H_sol1}) and (\ref{eq:H_irr1}), where we set $\alpha_0=0$.
+Indeed, albeit the difference between our approach and that of \cite{Yang2021} is minimum, because we simply set $\alpha_0=0$ a priori, while in \cite{Yang2021} the choice of $\alpha_0$ is part of the optimization, we will show that there is a clear advantage in terms of accuracy.
 As a numerical example, we consider the filtering of the solenoidal component over a cell complex composed of $N=80$ vertices, $E=188$ edges and $96$ cells of order $2$ with $\text{dim}(\text{ker}(\mL_1))=13$.
 The input signal $\bs^{1}$ is the sum of a solenoidal plus a harmonic signal, generated as $\bs^1_{sol}=\mU_{u} \bx_{sol}$ and $\bs^1_{H}=\mU_{H} \bx_{H}$, respectively, where $\mU_{H}$ is a set of orthonormal vectors spanning the harmonic subspace and the vectors $\bx_{sol}, \bx_{H}$ have random i.i.d. entries with uniform p.d.f. between $[0,a]$.
 To check the impact of the harmonic component, we keep the variance of the solenoidal part $\sigma^2_{sol}$ fixed, by setting $a=10$, and we increase the variance $\sigma_{H}^2$ of the harmonic component.
 The frequency response of the solenoidal filter is chosen equal to